USARC CG visits Soldiers in Vicenza, Italy

 |0

-This work, USARC CG visits Soldiers in Vicenza, Italy [Image 1 of 4], by SGT Daniel Friedberg, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, USARC CG visits Soldiers in Vicenza, Italy, by SGT Daniel Friedberg, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT